majunting/advent-of-code-kotlin-template/.github/template-cleanup/README.md

 In this repository, %ACTOR% is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:
+If you're stuck with Kotlin-specific questions or anything related to this template, check out the following Y2024.resources:

 - [Kotlin docs][docs]
 - [Kotlin Slack][slack]